The Lichtenbaum-Quillen dimension of complex varieties: Introduction

-The algebraic and topological K-theory of $X$ depend only on the derived category of coherent sheaves $\Dbcoh(X) = \Perf(X)$, so the same is true of $\dimQL(X)$.
+The algebraic and topological K-theory of $X$ depend only on the derived category of coherent sheaves $\Dbcoh(X) = \Perf(X)$, as we review in \S\ref{semi-orth}, so the same is true of $\dimQL(X)$.
 In fact one can extend Definition \ref{QL_dim} to any $\C$-linear dg-category or stable $\infty$-category, using Blanc's topological K-theory \cite{blanc}.
 When the derived category of a variety admits a semi-orthogonal decomposition

 we will see that

 We extract two kinds of results from this observation.

 First, we use homological projective duality to produce some interesting Fano 4-folds with $\dimQL(X) = 2$, which therefore satisfy all the conditions of Theorem \ref{4fold_thm}(a) and (b):